 Peter Donnelly is an Australian mathematician, and Professor of Statistical Science at the University of Oxford.

-Peter is the Director of the Wellcome Trust Centre for Human Genetics, which has an international reputation for the development of statistical methodology to analyze genetic data.
+Peter is the Director of the Wellcome Trust Centre for Human Genetics, which has an international reputation for the development of statistical methodology to analyse genetic data.